-During this period, it is recognised that many in the school community (staff, governors, children and young people and parents and carers) are likely to spend more time online, whether that is for entertainment, to stay in touch with friends and family, to support home learning or to hold staff and governor meetings.
+During this period, it is recognised that many in the education community (staff, governors, children and young people and parents and carers) are likely to spend more time online, whether that is for entertainment, to stay in touch with friends and family, to support home learning or to hold staff, governor, committee members and trustee meetings.
 There are clearly many benefits to staying connected, however, increased time spent online may also increase the risk of encountering online safety issues.

 Technology has revolutionised education and while it is important to embrace the exciting opportunities and advances it provides, it is just as important to understand and take action against the associated risks.

 Online safety forms an integral part of a school’s safeguarding responsibilities as outlined in the Welsh Government’s statutory guidance Keeping learners safe.
-Governing bodies are accountable for ensuring effective policies and procedures are in place to safeguard and promote the welfare of children in accordance with this guidance, and monitoring its compliance with them.
-Schools should identify a Designated Senior Person for Child Protection, with lead responsibility for managing child protection issues and cases, as well as identify a designated governor for child protection.
+Governing bodies and pupil referral management committees are accountable for ensuring effective policies and procedures are in place to safeguard and promote the welfare of children in accordance with this guidance, and monitoring its compliance with them.
+Education settings should identify a Designated Senior Person for Child Protection, with lead responsibility for managing child protection issues and cases, as well as identify a designated governor or management committee member for child protection.
 Information for school governing bodies: coronavirus has also been published on the Welsh Government website.

-The guidance in this document explores some online safety considerations for your school, providing information on good practice and the resources available to help support you in your governing body discussions.
+The guidance in this document explores some online safety considerations for your education setting, providing information on good practice and the resources available to help support you in your governing body/pupil referral management committee discussions.
 The Welsh Government has also published Five key questions for governing bodies to help challenge their schools and colleges to effectively safeguard their learners.

 Details of trusted partners and organisations, all of which are operational during this time, are provided in the ‘Further help and support’ section should you or anyone you know need help or guidance on a particular issue.